 (only applicable on departures from Hawaii)

 For international flights departing or arriving in the US, there is no FET applicable.
 However, there is an international head tax charged for each passenger for each leg.

 |International Head Tax (4 pax × 2 legs × $18.60/pax/leg)||148.80|

-Uninterrupted international air transportation is when a flight departs the United States and makes a tech stop within the United States before continuing to an international destination.
-Tech stops are usually for refueling but can also be for customs purposes.
-A stop is considered a tech stop only if no passengers are dropped off or added to the flight at that point and the duration of the stop is less than 12 hours.
+Uninterrupted international air transportation happens when a flight departs the United States and makes a tech stop within the United States before continuing to an international destination.
+The reason for such tech stops is usually refueling but it can also be for customs purposes.
+A stop is considered a tech stop only if no passengers are dropped off or taken aboard at that point, and if the stop lasts less than 12 hours.
 The same rule applies when an international flight enters the United States and makes a tech stop before heading to its final destination within the United States.
-In such cases, there is no FET applicable and only the international head tax is charged.
+In such cases, no FET applies and only the international head tax is charged.

 |International Head Tax (8 pax × 1 leg × $18.60/pax/leg)||148.80|

-If for example, in the above scenario, one passenger was dropped off at Miami, then the stop is no longer considered a tech stop.
+If, for example, in the above scenario, one passenger was dropped off at Miami, then the stop would no longer be considered a tech stop.
 In this case, FET and domestic segment fees would be applicable for the Austin → Miami leg and only the international head tax for the Miami → Rio de Janeiro leg.

 FET/mile = $5,625.00 ÷ 5,257 miles = $1.07/mile